 Tempers flare as Trump supporters rally in Washington

-WASHINGTON -- Thousands of supporters of President Donald Trump returned to Washington on Saturday for rallies to back his desperate efforts to subvert the election that he lost to Joe Biden.
+WASHINGTON -- Thousands of supporters of President Donald Trump returned to Washington for weekend rallies to back his desperate efforts to subvert the election that he lost to Joe Biden.

-Sporadic fights broke out between pro-Trump and anti-Trump demonstrators after sundown, and the Metropolitan Police Department said at least six people were arrested.
+Sporadic fights broke out between pro-Trump and anti-Trump demonstrators after sundown Saturday.
+WRC-TV reported that four people were taken to a hospital with stab wounds, and the Metropolitan Police Department told the station that 23 people were arrested.

 The gatherings of mostly unmasked Trump loyalists were intended as a show of force just two days before the Electoral College meets to formally elect Biden as the 46th president.
 Trump, whose term will end Jan.
 20, refuses to concede, while clinging to baseless claims of fraud that have been rejected by state and federal courts, and Friday by the Supreme Court.